Chevrotain/chevrotain/packages/website/docs/guide/internals.md

 When using the alternative: a Parser that outputs a [Concrete Syntax Tree](./concrete_syntax_tree.md) which is the [recommended approach](../tutorial/step3_adding_actions_root.md#alternatives), there would be very few (if any) embedded actions in the grammar.
-Thus it is a lot less likely that a CSTParser would raise errors during the recording phase, e.g:
+Thus it is a lot less likely that a CstParser would raise errors during the recording phase, e.g.:

 ```javascript
 class JsonParser extends CstParser {